 The public sector team are expected to work actively with the GovTech Catalyst team, with Innovate UK and with suppliers to proactively manage the development process and report on progress.

 Contract funding and length

 Research and development contracts are awarded at phase 1 and phase 2.

 This is the amount of funding available and expected time for solution development for each phase.

 |Phase||Funding per challenge||Funding per winner||Phase duration|

-|Phase 1||Total funding available for each challenge: £250,000||Up to £50,000 for each winning solution (up to 5 solutions per challenge)||up to 12 weeks|
+|Phase 1||Total funding available for each problem: £250,000||£50,000 for each winning solution (5 solutions for each challenge)||12 weeks|

-|Phase 2||Total funding available for each challenge: £1,000,000||up to £500,000 for each winning solution (up to 2 solutions per challenge)||up to 12 months (including testing by the challenge owner)|
+|Phase 2||Total funding available for each problem: £1,000,000||£500,000 for each winning solution (2 solutions for each challenge)||12 months (including testing by the public sector body)|